qasar/qasar.github.io/books.md

 <p>Bill Gates</p>

 <p>I read this not so well known book in 2005, just a little under 10 years after it was written and was struck by how clairvoyant and approachable it was.
-I read it shortly before I moved into high tech from the automotive industry and served as a great primer to how much things can change in a short time.
+I read it shortly before I moved into high tech from the automotive industry and it served as a great primer to how much things can change in a short time.
 The ideas are still fascinating and the book also serves as a great snapshot of what the technology world looked like as it was being engulfed by the internet.</p>
 </div>
 <hr>